Haydeni0/pi-humidity/raspberrypi_installation.md

-# A sort of guide to how the raspberry pi had been set up
+# A sort of guide to how the raspberry pi is set up
 I can't really remember, this is written after I fully set up everything.
-I'll write down what I think I did in the correct ish order, along with some links to the tutorials if possible.
+I'll write down what I think I did in the correct order, along with some links to the tutorials if possible.

 ### Useful tools on secondary computer
 - Git